spellshape/cli/docs/docs/02-guide/10-simapp.md

 # Chain simulation

-The Ignite CLI chain simulator can help you to run your chain based in randomized inputs for you can make fuzz testing and also benchmark test for your chain, simulating the messages, blocks, and accounts.
+The Spellshape CLI chain simulator can help you to run your chain based in randomized inputs for you can make fuzz testing and also benchmark test for your chain, simulating the messages, blocks, and accounts.
 You can scaffold a template to perform simulation testing in each module along with a boilerplate